Re-Flex: Formation and early years (1981–1982)

 Re-Flex were formed in 1981 by musicians John Baxter on vocals and lead guitar and Paul Fishman on keyboards and backing vocals.
 The band's earliest line-ups also included François Craig on bass and vocals, John Hodges on guitar, and two successive drummers: Phil Gould and Mark King, who would both go on to form jazz-funk band Level 42.
 Following King's exit, Roland Vaughn Kerridge took over on drums.
-Later, after Craig's departure, musician Thomas Dolby introduced the band to ex-Gloria Mundi bass player Nigel Ross-Scott.
+Later, after Craig's departure, musician Thomas Dolby introduced the band to ex-Gloria Mundi bass player Nigel Ross-Scott, as he had previously worked with him in the post-punk band Bruce Woolley & The Camera Club, alongside Bruce Woolley and Dave Birch.
 Hodges departed at some point before their first album was recorded and his vacancy was not filled, thus making the band a 4-piece.
 Re-Flex's final and best-known line-up consisted of Baxter, Fishman, Kerridge and Ross-Scott.

-International success (1982–1983)
+International success (1983–1984)

 In late 1982, the band recorded their debut album, The Politics of Dancing, which was released in November 1983 by EMI Records.
 The album, produced by John Punter of Roxy Music fame, was a moderate success, peaking at No. 53 in the United States, No. 58 in Germany and No. 34 in New Zealand.
-The album was later re-released in 1993, in CD format for the first time, by One Way Records.
+It was later re-released in 1993, in CD format for the first time, by One Way Records.

 The album's title track, released as a single in late 1983, was met with much greater success, and became a big international hit in 1984, reaching the top 40 (and in some cases the top 20) in numerous countries: No. 24 in the United States and No. 8 on the U.S. dance chart, No. 28 in the UK (with a chart run of 9 weeks), No. 9 in Canada (with a chart run of 9 weeks in the Canadian top 30), No. 25 in West Germany, No. 11 in Australia, No. 12 in New Zealand, and was also a success in Switzerland, South Africa, Israel, the Netherlands, Spain, and Italy.
 Five other singles were released from the album and achieved various international success.
 The band toured Europe and the United States, where, on their first visit, they supported the Police.

 "The Politics of Dancing" was featured in the 1998 film Edge of Seventeen and can also be found on numerous compilation albums of 1980s hit singles.
 It also appeared in the trailer and film Atomic Blonde, starring Charlize Theron (2017).
 Re-Flex also recorded the song "Cut It" for the soundtrack to the 1984 film Breakin' which was released by Polydor Records.